Plutorange/The_Hue_game/README.md

 How to play:

 You have shuffled colors on your screen.
 You have to put them in correct order to make perfect gradient.
 Take each corner color as a guide, as they cannot be swapped.
-If you make full picture correctly your screen will become green for a second.
+If you make whole picture correctly your screen will become green for a second.

 working on improvement